polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     The application code base can be modernized by converting the Windows Services to Azure Functions, messaging based code could use Azure Storage Queues or Service Bus, and code that reads and writes from the file system could be updated to use Azure Storage.
 Finally, application code that writes to SQL Server could be updated to use SQL Database.

 4. One of the key reasons Contoso wants to go to the cloud is to take advantage of tools and services for automated deployments and application development.
-Will Azure Stack make it to where we must use two skillsets?
+Will Azure Stack Hub make it to where we must use two skillsets?

     **Potential Answer:**